Legacy of Kain: Dead Sun: Reveal

 Shortly after Kelion's statement, Legacy of Kain fan Mama Robotnik revealed Dead Sun to the public, posting media from the scrapped game and an extensive account of its development at NeoGAF.
 Kelion responded by confirming that Dead Sun existed and that Nosgoth was intended to be its multiplayer companion game, but said Nosgoth is a separate project which has "grown in size and scope since its initial conception", featuring "different mechanics, characters, levels and gameplay".
 He rejected the idea that it is "the multiplayer component of Dead Sun pulled out and fleshed out".

-Climax CEO Simon Gardner remarked on the news to Eurogamer:

 Several Climax employees corroborated the project's existence at their résumés, portfolios, and blogs.
 Months later, in a follow-up post, Mama Robotnik highlighted other assets, among them concept and trailer art by Flipbook Studio, and in-game footage displaying the user interface.

 Reaction

-The exposé surrounding Dead Sun and Nosgoth attracted criticism from the video game press.
-Austin Wood of Cheat Code Central wrote that the project's cancellation "came as a letdown to many", whereas GameRanx's Ryan Parreno regarded the junking as "a genuine waste".
+The report surrounding Dead Sun and Nosgoth attracted criticism from the video game press.
+GameRanx's Ryan Parreno regarded the junking as "a genuine waste".
 Writing for Rely on Horror, C. J. Melendez said, "in an alternate universe, [Dead Sun and Nosgoth] would switch places.
 I know that may seem a bit harsh, but fans have waited a long time for a proper singleplayer entry in the Legacy of Kain series."
 He clarified that "Nosgoth may very well be a good game, but it’s fair to say that it’s probably not going to scratch that itch that fans have had since Defiance."
 Also on Nosgoth, TechnologyTell's Jenni Lada commented, "I can’t bring myself to show any kind of support for what could end up being a free-to-play, cash grab, knowing that Square Enix canned Legacy of Kain: Dead Sun and supported this instead."
 Scott Tailford of WhatCulture later included the title as #9 on his list of "11 Hugely-Anticipated Video Games You Won’t Believe Got Cancelled", writing that "for fans that have stuck by the series for almost two decades it's completely maddening".